Musasizi46MG/PROJECT-WORK-FOR-LAB-SETUP-WEEK-1-FOR-CYBERSECURITY/README.md

 - Creating NAT Network for the **Lab**
 - Verifying DNS Server
 ## 📈Goal of the Lab
 The Goal of the cybersecurity laboratory is to provide a safe and controlled environment for learning and practicing cybersecurity concepts.
-The lab allows learners to install, configure, and test different cybersecurity tools without affecting real-world systems.
+The lab allows me to install, configure, and test different cybersecurity tools without affecting real-world systems.